MrClogsworthYT/Game-Haxe/README.md

 import GameJolt.GameJoltAPI;
 ```

 ## These commands **must** be ran before starting the API.
-Place these in `TitleState.hx`:
+Place these!:

 ```hx
 GameJoltAPI.connect();
 GameJoltAPI.authDaUser(FlxG.save.data.gjUser, FlxG.save.data.gjToken);
 ```

 ### Username and Token are grabbed from the default `FlxG.save` file.
-This file can be changed in `TitleState.hx`.

-### Exiting the login menu will throw you back to Main Menu State.
+### Exiting the login menu will throw you back.
 You can change this in the GameJoltLogin class inside GameJolt.hx.

 ### The session will automatically start on login and will be pinged every 30 seconds.
 If it isn't pinged within 120 seconds, the session automatically ends from GameJolt's side.